Lightning-AI/torchmetrics/docs/source/references/utilities.rst

 torchmetrics.utilities.data
 ***************************

-The `data` utilities are used to help with data manipulation, such as converting labels in classification from format to another.
+The `data` utilities are used to help with data manipulation, such as converting labels in classification from one format to another.

 select_topk